Fantasy Premier League tips: Who to captain, bargain buys and when is the next double gameweek

-Needing a big second half of the season to kick start your Fantasy Premier League (FPL) season, or just needing to stretch your lead at the top?
+The second half of the Fantasy Premier League (FPL) season is well underway.
+Are you needing to save your season, or just needing to stretch your lead at the top?

 The Premier League season is back in its groove after a weekend away, and managers are looking to stay in front of friends and family as we approach a double game week, while slow starters are aiming to claw back lost ground by transferring in some of the league’s top point scorers.